HFzzzzzzz/ACMGA/README.md

  - [Docker installation guide](https://docs.docker.com/engine/install/ubuntu/)

 ## Running ACMGA
-To test the pipeline before running on your own data, you can align some Arabidopsis sequences.
+To test the pipeline before running on your own data, you can align some Arabidopsis genomes.
 ### 1、Download the code and activate the environment
 ```
 git clone https://github.com/HFzzzzzzz/ACMGA.git